Niols/nixos-config/README.md

 Installing NixOS
 ----------------

-### Installing on an OVH's “Bare Metal Cloud” dedicated instance
+### On an OVH's “Bare Metal Cloud” dedicated instance

+/!\ I never managed to reproduce this.

 Here is the protocol I followed successfuly to install my OVH “Bare Metal Cloud” (ex-Kimsufi) instance in March 2023: